Diploma of Teacher Education Preparation - 22451VIC

 Next intakeNot applicable

-The Diploma of Teacher Education Preparation provides a pathway to Primary teaching degrees.
-The program has been created for those who may not meet the entry requirements of the Bachelor of Education or are looking for a career change.
+Are you looking to become a primary teacher?
+This course has been created for those who may not meet the entry requirements of the Bachelor of Education or are looking for a career change.
 It focuses on the education environment, inclusive education, approaches to learning and the teaching profession.

-Successful completion of the diploma will provide a pathway into the Bachelor of Education and the opportunity for students to obtain credits in the RMIT Bachelor of Education (Early Childhood, Primary or Disability).
+Successful completion of the diploma will provide a pathway into the Bachelor of Education and the opportunity for you to obtain credits in the RMIT Bachelor of Education (Early Childhood, Primary or Disability).

 What you will gain through this program

-They will have the opportunity to put learning into practice with supervised vocational placementworking collaboratively with teachers and students in school and community settings.
+You will have the opportunity to put learning into practice with supervised vocational placement working collaboratively with teachers and students in school and community settings.